neil-yoga-crypto/nano-proof-of-ownership-protocol/README.md

 Signing provides proof of accounts.

-And the signing method or algorithm can also be of choice, because you could even use the Nano wallet's seed to seed other cryptographic systems.

-Perhaps the only thing you need to send from the client is the following:
+The only thing you need to send from the client is the following:

 - Timestamp (for security to make sure user has access to the Nano wallet and not just the signature, UTC/Server based)